FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 this isn't a solution for 3rd party clients, its EAC & VRChat team's job to prevent that, not mine.

-this will protect against 'normal' players who're trying to abuse things that vrchat has eg. using Personal Mirrors to ESP through walls.
+this will protect against 'normal' players who're trying to abuse things that vrchat has eg. using Personal Mirrors or camera's to ESP through walls.

 # **{How To Use}**